 - What is important?

-A good web architecture gives visitors what wish and they need the way as clear and fast as possible.
-Consider this example of App Design, a web design company that manages all 3 masterfully.
+A good web architecture gives visitors what they want and need in the way Consider this example of App DesignThe company is a web design company that masterfully manages all three.

-- An links and anchor text They help people navigate quickly.
+- The links and the anchor text help people navigate quickly.

-- The content is organized around themes and services.
+- The content is organized around topics and services.

 - Other important pages are always visible and highlighted for greater user conversion.

-By using analytical and search data, you can easily find which pages are searched on your site:
+By using search and analytical data, you can easily find which pages are being searched for on your site:

 - Most frequently visited pages